 Search Strategy and Inclusion Criteria

-A scoping review of the scientific literature was performed to identify studies addressing toxicology, industrial hygiene and epidemiology of exposures to nanomaterials.
-Web of Science and PubMed search engines were queried utilizing an identification, screening, eligibility, and inclusion algorithm based on the PRISMA guidelines (Tricco et al. 2018).
-Subject search terms included “nanoparticles “or” engineered nanomaterials” and/or: “health effects”, “biological markers”, “biomarkers”, and “workers epidemiology “.
-Search restrictions included English language, years of publication 2009–2020, peer-reviewed studies published.
-In order to expand the scope and reduce the probability of missing relevant literature, the term “nanoparticles” was used in addition to “nanomaterials”.
-A total of 286 unique search retrievals for each search term for both databases were obtained.
+We conducted a scoping review to identify studies addressing toxicology, industrial hygiene, and nanomaterial exposure epidemiology.
+Web of Science and PubMed search engines were queried utilizing an identification, screening, eligibility, and inclusion algorithm based on the PRISMA (Preferred Reporting Items for Systematic Reviews and Meta-Analyses) guidelines (Tricco et al. 2018).
+Subject search terms included “nanoparticles” or “engineered nanomaterials,” “health effects,” “biological markers,” “biomarkers,” and “workers epidemiology.”
+Search restrictions included the English language, years of publication (2009–2020), and peer-reviewed studies.
+In order to expand the scope and reduce the probability of missing relevant literature, the term “nanoparticles” was used in addition to “nanomaterials.”
+Two hundred eighty-six unique search retrievals for each search term were obtained in both databases.
 Following the initial identification process, duplicate articles from different search terms were removed prior to starting the screening process.

 Table 1.
 Search terms and query results.